East Broad Top Railroad and Coal Company: Closure - 2012 to 2020

-After the end of its operating lease, the East Broad Top Preservation Association raised enough money to purchase some portions of the EBT.
+After the end of its operating lease, the East Broad Top Preservation Association had raised enough money to purchase some portions of the EBT.
 On June 3, 2013, it was announced that the East Broad Top Preservation Association had purchased the first part of the East Broad Top Railroad.
-In two separate transactions they purchased, the old PRR/Conrail spur from the NS mainline to the northern end of the EBT yard from Kovlachick Salvage, and the EBT Mount Union yard from the Conrail Spur tie-in to the US 522 crossing from the East Broad Top Railroad and Coal Company EBTPA subsequently purchased the line from Mount Union to Aughwick.
-After these initial purchases the EBTPA was unable to fund further purchases of portions of the EBT.
+In two separate transactions, the Association purchased the old PRR/Conrail spur from the Norfolk Southern mainline to the northern end of the EBT yard from Kovalchick Salvage, and the EBT Mount Union yard from the Conrail Spur tie-in to the US 522 crossing from the East Broad Top Railroad and Coal Company EBTPA subsequently purchased the line from Mount Union to Aughwick.
+After these initial purchases, the EBTPA was unable to fund further purchases of portions of the EBT.

-The Friends of the East Broad Top continued many ongoing and new restoration projects in Rockhill Furnace throughout the closure of the railroad with the active encouragement of owner Joe Kovalchick.
+The Friends of the East Broad Top continued many ongoing and new restoration projects in Rockhill Furnace throughout the closure of the railroad, with the active encouragement of owner Joe Kovalchick.
 FEBT also assisted with routine site maintenance and repair of the EBT Facilities.

-Initially tours of the Historic Shops complex were offered only for groups of 20 or more by prior arrangement with the railroad.
+Tours of the Historic Shops complex were initially offered only for groups of 20 or more by prior arrangement with the railroad.
 Public tours were increasingly offered on selected summer days as the closure continued.

 The neighboring Rockhill Trolley Museum continued to operate its regular summer schedule and special events, as well as their portion of the Fall Spectaculars during Columbus Day weekend in October.